Brunel University of London

-Brunel is organised into three colleges, a structure adopted in August 2014 which also changed the university's name to Brunel University London.
-Brunel's three constituent Academic Colleges include the College of Business, Arts and Social Sciences; the College of Engineering, Design and Physical Sciences; and the College of Health, Medicine and Life Sciences.
+In 2014 the university formally adopted the name Brunel University London, and in 2024 became the University of London's 17th member, adopting the trading name Brunel University of London.
+Since 2014 the university has been organised into three colleges: the College of Business, Arts and Social Sciences; the College of Engineering, Design and Physical Sciences; and the College of Health, Medicine and Life Sciences.

-Brunel has over 16,150 students and 2,500 staff, and the annual income of the institution for 2021–22 was £271.3 million, of which £22.4 million was from research grants and contracts, with an expenditure of £311.9 million.
-The university is ranked as one of the top 400 universities in the world by QS World University Rankings 2022 and the Times Higher Education World University Rankings 2022.
+Brunel has over 16,000 students and 2,200 staff, and an annual income of £271.3 million (2021–22), of which £22.4 million was from research grants and contracts, with an expenditure of £311.9 million.
 The university won the Queen's Anniversary Prize in 2011.
-Brunel is a member of the Association of Commonwealth Universities, the European University Association, and Universities UK.
+BUL is a member of the Association of Commonwealth Universities, the European University Association, and Universities UK.

 History

 Origins

-Brunel is one of a number of British universities which were established in the 1960s following the Robbins Report on higher education.
+Brunel University of London is one of several British universities that were founded in the 1960s in response to the Robbins Report on expanding higher education.
 It is sometimes described as a "plate glass university".
-The university's origins lie in Acton Technical College, which was split into two in 1957: Acton Technical College continued to cater for technicians and craftsmen, and the new Brunel College of Technology (named after Isambard Kingdom Brunel, the British engineer) was dedicated to the education of chartered engineers.
+The university's origins lie in Acton Technical College (now part of West London College), established in 1928, which split off its advanced teaching in 1956.
+In 1957, this new institution was named Brunel College, after the British engineer Isambard Kingdom Brunel.

-The campus buildings were designed in the Brutalist style of architecture by Richard Sheppard, Robson & Partners, Architects.

-In 1960 Brunel College of Technology was awarded the status of College of Advanced Technology, and it was decided that it should expand at another site in order to accommodate the extra buildings that would be needed.
-Uxbridge was chosen to house the new buildings, and construction work hadn't even begun before the Ministry of Education officially changed the college's status: it was officially named Brunel College of Advanced Technology in 1962 – the tenth Advanced Technology College in the country, and the last to be awarded this title.
+In 1962 Brunel College of Technology was awarded the status of College of Advanced Technology, and it was decided that a new campus should be built for the college.
+Uxbridge was chosen to house the new buildings and construction began in 1965.
+The campus buildings, including the lecture centre, were designed in the brutalist style of architecture by Richard Sheppard, Robson & Partners, Architects.

 The Uxbridge (Vine Street) railway branch line was closed in 1964, and the college purchased the land adjacent to its site where the railway had run for £65,000 from the local council.